This page lists open positions for PhD "students" in the Computer Networks group.

 Please be aware that the German academic system does not necessarily imply that you are a "student" while working on your PhD; it is actually more common to have a work contract while doing so - a "Wissenschaftlicher Mitarbeiter" position.
 Nonetheless, this page uses the term "PhD student" for brevity.

 If you are unfamiliar with the German PhD system, you might want to have a look at this article.
+The website Research in Germany also gives good general information on being a student or a PhD candidate in the German academic system.

 PhD student in NICCI